elbembo/weather-mood/README.md

 ## Tips & Tricks
 - Zip codes to try with (10001, 98001, 06101, 33190, 72201 )
-- May be you feeling Happy or Sad but did you hear about to be **Storm** . try it 😉
+- May be you feeling Happy or Sad but did you hear about to be feeling **Storm** . try it 😉

 ## Try it
 * [https://weather.emadissa.com/](https://weather.emadissa.com/)